ninanoleto/retink_app/README.md

-# Retink App Task
+# Retink App

 ## About

-Show task built with a responsive interface with TypeScript and React.js.
+Frontend web app built with a responsive interface with TypeScript and React.js.

-- react-router-dom was used to manage web routing and styled-components to manage CSS styles.
+- react-router was used to manage web routing and styled-components to manage CSS styles.
+Deployed to github pages: https://ninanoleto.github.io/retink_app